-The brandy milk punch (or simply milk punch) is one of the true classics of the cocktail world.
-It dates back to sometime around the 1600–1700's when brandy and rum punches were a must at any party.
-The recipe for the larger serving is different than this single serving because in the "punch" the milk is meant to curdle, which is appropriate considering how long it sits before drinking.
+The brandy milk punch (or simply milk punch) is a wonderful nightcap and one of the true classics of the cocktail world.
+It dates back to sometime around the turn of the 18th century when brandy and rum punches were a must at any social gathering.
+It remained quite popular through the late 1800s when single-serving milk punch was enjoyed and recipes could be found in the very first bartending guides.

-Pour the brandy, simple syrup, milk, and optional vanilla extract and egg into a cocktail shaker filled with ice.
+In a cocktail shaker filled with ice, pour the brandy, rum, simple syrup, milk, and optional vanilla extract and egg white.

 Shake well (if you choose to add egg, shake until it hurts).

 Dust with grated nutmeg for garnish.